-Q Holding shares are listed on ADX with its fair value based on the quoted price as at 31 December 2022 being AED 5,701 million (2021: AED 6,284 million).
+Q Holding shares are listed on ADX with its fair value based on the quoted price as at 31 December 2023 being AED 4,374 million (2022: AED 5,701 million).

-- c) The Group has incorporated an entity which involved an in-kind contribution of some of its property, plant and equipment, employees and revenue contracts.
+d) The Group has incorporated an entity which involved an in-kind contribution of some of its property, plant and equipment, employees and revenue contracts.
 The Group disposed 51% of its interest in the entity resulting in a gain of AED 237.6 million recognised in the consolidated statement of profit and loss.
 The Group retained a 49% interest in the entity, which is classified as an associate and was initially recognised at a cost of AED 23.6 million.
-Subsequently, the interest was remeasured at fair value, resulting in a gain of AED 116.4 million. - d) During the year, the share capital of an associate was reduced, consequently, the Group received AED 32 million which was recognised as reduction the Group's interest in the associate.
+Subsequently, the interest was remeasured at fair value, resulting in a gain of AED 116.4 million for the year ended 31 December 2023.

+- e) In 2023, the share capital of an associate was reduced, consequently, the Group received AED 32 million which was recognised as reduction the Group's interest in the associate. - f) In 2022, the Group performed an impairment review of an associate and recorded an impairment of AED 136 million.